danReynolds/endless/README.md

 ```

 In this example, we've added a header to our list.
 Now what if we only wanted to show our header once we've loaded items? `Endless` scroll views use the `StateProperty` pattern found in
-Flutter Material's core widgets such as [Button](https://api.flutter.dev/flutter/material/ButtonStyle-class.html) with its [Material State Property](https://api.flutter.dev/flutter/material/MaterialStateProperty-class.html).
+Flutter Material's core widgets such as [Material State Property](https://api.flutter.dev/flutter/material/MaterialStateProperty-class.html).

-The Material UI uses this pattern to let consumers of `Button` style it differently when it is in one more states (hover, pressed, etc).
+The Material UI uses this pattern to let consumers of core widgets like `ElevatedButton` style it differently when it is in one more states (hover, pressed, etc).
 The basic example from the docs looks like this:

 ```dart
 ElevatedButton(